-- There is no treatment or vaccine for ASF, so prevention is critical! - ASF is highly resistant in the environment and can be transmitted through direct or indirect contact with infected pigs or pork products. - ASF cannot be transmitted from pigs to humans and is not a food safety risk.
+- There is no treatment or vaccine for ASF, so prevention through biosecurity and best practices is critical. - ASF is highly persistent in the environment and can be transmitted through direct or indirect contact with infected pigs or pork products. - ASF cannot be transmitted from pigs to humans and is not a food safety risk.